Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

 ### Known issues so far with the software stacks

-1. Basic software stacks using partition/G may give issues, in particular when trying to build software on it now.
+1. Pre-25.03 basic software stacks using partition/G may give issues, in particular when trying to build software on it now.

-    The only solutions are to either move to LUMI/25.03, or we have to rebuild 24.03 for partition/G completely which can only be done in downtime and therefore was not done yet to minimise the maintenance period.
+    The only solutions are to either move to LUMI/25.03, or we have to rebuild 24.03 for partition/G completely which can only be done in downtime and therefore was not done yet to minimise the length maintenance period.
 So the only practical solution is to move on to 25.03 if you are affected...

 2. We haven't been able to test yet on the production system, but software using the